Skip to content

 Kemira is a significant buyer of various raw materials due to the nature of its business.
 The annual raw material spend is around 1 BNEUR, which is split into oil & gas derivatives and non-oil related raw materials.

-Please see below for a more detailed split:
+Please see below for a more detailed split of Kemira’s cost structure and top raw materials in 2025.

 What is Kemira’s financing base?